 Online sportsbooks, which are growing in numbers across the country, also offer an incredible variety of wagering options and give players hundreds of markets each week during the season.

+Yes, it is legal to bet NFL games online legally.
 There have been many legislative developments on the sports betting front over the past few years which has led to laws passing in nearly 20 states allowing sports wagering.
-So you may be asking, "where can I bet on NFL games legally?"
+So you may be asking yourself, “where can I bet on NFL games legally?”

-Luckily, betting on football legally online has never been easier in places like New Jersey and Pennsylvania where mobile sports betting is in full swing.
-In over a year from the Supreme Court opening up the industry to states other than Nevada online betting popularity has surpassed all expectations.
+Luckily, online football betting has never been easier in places like New Jersey, Pennsylvania, West Virginia, and Indiana among others where mobile sports betting is in full swing.
+In over a year from the Supreme Court opening up the industry to states other than Nevada, online betting popularity has surpassed all expectations.

 Using one of the many reliable NFL online betting sites allows you to place wagers from any location so long as you’re in a state where sports wagering is legal.
 Not everyone is adopting the mobile dynamic of sports betting, but plenty of states including Tennessee, Indiana, and Montana are expected to launch legal sports betting online in the near future as well.

-If you're of the many people getting involved in NFL betting online, you'll surely need to know how to go about picking the best online betting sites.
-You should feel like the platform you're using is entirely legitimate and safe to use while offering you some great amenities that give you an opportunity to win.
+If you’re of the many people getting involved in football betting online, you’ll surely need to know how to go about picking the best online NFL betting sites.
+You should feel like the platform you’re using is entirely legitimate and safe to use while offering you some great promotional amenities that give you an opportunity to win.

 Below we’ll detail some of the factors that go into finding sportsbooks for online gambling on the NFL if you’re in a state that legally allows it.

-See if you can speak to others, preferably bettors you know, who have used the same platform you are considering.
-Even if they've never used it, find out why.
-Which legal site have they chosen and why?
-Getting information straight from other bettors is an unfiltered look always worth getting.
+It’s always a smart idea to speak to others for a first-hand account, preferably people you know and maybe who have used the same platform you are considering.
+Even if they’ve never used it, find out why.
+Which legal site have they chosen?
+Getting the information straight from other bettors is an unfiltered look always worth seeing.

 Terms and conditions can be confusing and finding out exactly how some things work can be difficult if you don’t have anyone to ask.
 Any of the best online sportsbooks will offer email and chat support.
 Don’t be shy to note what questions you may have about the platform and what they offer, and fire away before you sign up.